 In principle, most development organizations maintain a staging environment where a product can be tested thoroughly before final deployment.
 But in practice, essentially all staging environments are smaller than the production environment in at least one dimension.
 This means that, even when all tests pass in the staging environment, installation in production introduces new challenges: an order of magnitude more co-operating nodes, hundreds of consecutive hours of traffic to shuffle caches far more thoroughly, a longer tail of unusual data, a thread pool that’s a multiple of the size of the staging environment’s, entirely different query optimizations, and so on.

-One of the benefits of a focus on TiP is practice in useful disaster recovery of business continuity techniques.
+One of the benefits of a focus on TiP is practice in useful disaster recovery (DR) of business continuity techniques.
 A good TiP team knows how to diagnose defects quickly, judge the best remedies for them, and, when the situation calls for it, revert back to a known good release reliably.
 TiP is an unmatched opportunity to verify an organization’s digital resiliency.

 Another aspect of TiP’s usefulness is the way it supplies test data.
-Conventional testing uses data that is similar to customer data, but of course not too similar, because that would violate the security of individual customers.
+Conventional testing uses data that is similar to customer data, but of course not too similar, because that would violate the security and privacy of individual customers.

 Engineering is always about choices — that is, finding the right balance between costs and benefits.
 TiP shouldn’t be seen as a last resort only for those situations when no other test is possible.
 Instead, think in terms of situations where TiP pays off.

-Make the Most of TiP
+Tips to Make the Most of TiP

 The first and most important step toward TiP is the flexibility to consider it.
 Even with that in place, a great deal of technique remains.
 In fact, TiP has grown so big and beneficial that it’s a specialty unto itself.
 In particular, TiP techniques in the three phases of deployment, release and post-release are arguably as refined and complex as all of classical pre-production software testing.
 Comprehensive treatment of this range of methods is far beyond the scope of this introduction.